siamhash/LeaseLock-Coding-Challenge/README.md

 - If there are lot of id's the code will take time to fetch all the data because each id required to have 3 requests send to BE and at a time thsi code is sending 3 requests.
 ## Lessons Learned

-I have learned how to manupulate data and paying around it and takling multiple errors occur during the process
+I have Learned how to manupulate data and playing around it and takling multiple errors occur during the process.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)